Yuria-Shikibe/NewHorizonMod/README.md

 This mod adds a new setting dialog when starting the game.
 By choose the available setting, you can activate the in-game debug panel and advance load, which creates outline icons and unit full icons automatically.
 However, the advance load now causes a stuck problem when the game is loaded on a phone.
 So, for your gaming experience, I made it false by default.
 If you are confident with your device, activate it.
 If you find that your device cannot afford it, open the mod file folder and find the "new-horizon" folder.
-Then, open the properties file in it, change the "@active.advance-load*" to false, then open the game again.
+Then, open the properties file in it, change the "@active.advance-load*" to false, and open the game again.

 **However, when the mod is deleted, the setting file will not be deleted automatically, so before I solve this problem, you may have to delete it yourself.**